NiklasEi/www-nikl-me/projects/bevy_asset_loader.md

 - Bevy
 ---

 This Bevy plugin reduces boilerplate when loading game assets.
-The crate offers the `rust>AssetCollection` trait and can automatically load structs that implement it.
+The crate offers the `rust$AssetCollection` trait and can automatically load structs that implement it.
 The trait can be derived.

 Deriving `AssetCollection` leads to a readable definition of assets in your game code.
 A simple example loading an image and a sound file looks like this:
 ```rust